ketch-com/ketch-forwarder/README.md

 | *error.code*      | yes       | The HTTP status code                                         |
 | *error.status*    | yes       | A string code representing the error                         |
 | *error.message*   | yes       | A user-friendly error message (e.g., `"Not found"`)          |

+### Claims

+The Claims object provides a free-form object with additional information in the request or response that does not fit in other standard fields.
+This can be a complex object.

 ### Callback